WH: Trump was 'exhausted' when he said 'Islamic extremism'

 Trump, however, often repeated the more controversial "radical Islamic terrorism" on the campaign trail in a deliberate and implicit criticism of Obama, implying that his preferred phrasing betrayed naivete or, worse, political correctness at the expense of realism about how to defeat the terrorist threat.

-Trump's speech marked a departure from his his rhetoric on the campaign and in the Oval Office -- at least, to a degree.
+Trump's speech marked a departure from his rhetoric on the campaign and in the Oval Office -- at least, to a degree.
 Although the prepared remarks referred to "Islamist extremism," Trump actually referred to both "Islamists" and "Islamic extremism," as well as "Islamic terror," in the speech.

 "There is still much work to be done," Trump said.
 "That means honestly confronting the crisis of Islamic extremism and the Islamists and Islamic terror of all kinds."